eamoe/chatbot/README.md

 ### Admin

+Available pages:
+* A home page, at the route `/`.
+* A words page for displaying all words or according to some filter: `/words`.
+* A new word page, with a form for inserting new words: `/words/new`.
+* A single word page, for viewing/ updating/ deleting a single word by ID: `/words/:id`.

 ### API

 This module provides the backend functionality for Tresaurus Telegram bot.
 The API is built using FastAPI.